| |

 8. Follow Me

-coast in the late eighties.
-Forbidden Evil is a convincing debut
+in the late 1980s.
+Forbidden Evil is a convincing debut release,

-release, featuring some inspiring guitar work and a lot of memorable songs.
+featuring some inspired guitar work and a lot of memorable songs.
+Russ

-Russ Anderson's vocals are very powerful and distinctive, and the music is
+Anderson's vocals are very powerful and distinctive, and the music is generally

-generally more original and stronger than what many other bands of the era had
+more original and stronger than what many other bands of the era had to offer.

-to offer.
-There's some roughness in the sound but the overall production is
+There's some roughness in the sound but the overall production is sufficiently

-sufficiently heavy and clear.
-Although the first half of the album from the
+heavy and clear.
+Although the first half of the album from the furious

-furious Chalice Of Blood to the striking title track appears more
+Chalice Of Blood to the striking title track appears more impressive

-impressive than the second and the band sound a bit immature at times, on the
+than the second and the band sound a bit immature at times, on the whole

-whole Forbidden Evil contains some of the better thrash metal of the
+Forbidden Evil contains some of the better thrash metal of the time.

 |